 top of page

 If you’re a doctor, nurse, or allied health professional, your income and career stability put you in a strong position to own a home.
-But for many in healthcare, saving a 5, 10, or 20% deposit while renting or working long shifts can feel out of reach.
+However, many in healthcare find it challenging to save a 5%, 10%, or even 20% deposit while managing rental costs and long shifts.

 • What a guarantor home loan is